platonai/PulsarRPA/README.md

 # Features
 - Web spider: browser rendering, ajax data crawling
-- Performance: highly optimized, rendering hundreds of pages in parallel on a single machine
+- Performance: highly optimized, rendering hundreds of pages in parallel on a single machine without be blocked
 - Data quantity assurance: smart retry, accurate scheduling, web data lifetime management
 - Large scale: fully distributed, designed for large scale crawling
 - Simple API: single line of code to scrape, or single SQL to turn a website into a table